biosaxs-dev/molass-library/paper.md

 # Theoretical focus

 Among the above mentioned steps, Low Rank Factorization[^1] using elution curve models is the most distinctive feature of `Molass Library`.
-It is related to the decomposition of species contained in the sample, which is first attained physically by the Size Exclusion Chromatograpy, followed by the logical estimation and optimization of the software.
+It is related to the decomposition of species contained in the sample, which is first attained physically by the Size Exclusion Chromatograpy, followed by logical estimation and optimization of the software.
 When the chromatographic peaks are sufficiently separated, the decomposition is relatively simple.
-Otherwise, when the peaks overlap widely, it becomes challenging due to underdeterminedness from noise, the handling of which is beyond the scope of this paper and should be worked using the future versions of this library.
+Otherwise, i.e., when the peaks overlap widely, it becomes challenging due to underdeterminedness from noise, the handling of which is beyond the scope of this paper and possibly might be worked using the future versions of this library.

 Here, we decribe the essense of easier part to give a basic idea of what it is all about.
-To discuss the decomposition, it is convinient to express the data using matrices.
+To discuss the decomposition, it is convinient to use matrices for the data.
 Ideally, then, the decomposition should be expressed as follows:

 $$ M = P \cdot C \qquad (1) $$

-where the matrices are
+where the symbols are

-* $M$ : measured data,
+* $M$ : matrix of measured data,
-* $P$ : columns of component scattering curves,
+* $P$ : matrix made of columns of component scattering curves,
-* $C$ : rows of component elution curves.
+* $C$ : matrix made of rows of component elution curves.

 [^1]: Where it is often called Low Rank Approximation, we prefer the word "Factorization" because, in this context, the latter word in mathematics matches better to the decomposition in experiments.